M: Many of you are asking me, why wrestling?

 A: What I like about fight?
 That I never know what to expect next, constant surprises and having to be ready.
 M: Yeah.
 Fight, Fight - That's All We Can Do, and the show must go on!

 Fighting as a show to entertain an audience has existed since time immemorial.
 The famed Nubian wrestlers of pre-antiquity became slaves doing a job to please the Egyptian invader.
 Wrestling's simple form mixed with its potential danger (to health, even life) can provide the spectator with a unique experience.
 The distance between fighters and the viewer may be read as a relationship of power.
-View 2013 promotional video (dur.
+View promo video (dur.
 1m 12s)

 Dear Audience, the Fight-Fight-that's-all-we-can-do-crew wishes you to have a good time and forget about 'ordinary life'.